ZIPLOC 1992 BASEBALL CARDS

 Numbers proved just how groundbreaking the product had become.
 Where competitors sold tens or hundreds of thousands of wax packs annually, Ziploc’s inaugural 1992 offering exploded with over 30 million individually sealed cards finding homes.
 Excited by the monetary potential, investors began stockpiling complete factory sets in hopes that one day vintage Ziplocs could carry weighty price tags to match predecessors from Topps, Fleer etc.

-Read also: WHAT IS THE BEST BASEBALL CARDS TO COLLECT
+Read also: APPRAISE BASEBALL CARDS

 As a result, sealed 1992 Ziploc packs and boxes can still be found on auction sites today, regularly selling for 10x their original MSRP.
 Single star rookie cards occasionally push $50-100 depending on condition grades.
 Overall it’s a testament to how Ziploc established long-term value and kickstarted present-day’s sealed wax collecting trend.